Groin Pain In Children: Causes, Treatment, And Prevention

 • Warm therapy: A hot water bag or a heating pad can be applied to the groin area once the swelling is gone.
 A cold and warm treatment may also reduce thigh pain and joint pain.

 • Medicine: Prescription pain medications and over-the-counter (OTC) medicines can be taken to get relief.
-However, consult a doctor for the right dose.
+However, consult a doctor to determine the right dose of painkillers for children.

 • Addressing the cause: If an exercise or workout routine is the cause of the groin pain, it is easy to stop or modify that in particular and allow the body to heal itself.
 A physiotherapist can provide training and workout guidance to strengthen the muscles and heal injuries.